First version 2013, updated 2020)

-Developed countries continue to move forward in their relentless and destructive reach for more of everything - more crop land, more river water, more fuel supply, more minerals, more fish, etc. and employ whatever means necessary, from financial to military, to maintain their position of privileged consumption.
-Yet, we somehow have to figure out how to reduce emissions by at least 50% by 2020, as pointed out in a study published February 2013 in Energy Policy.
+Developed countries continue to move forward in their relentless and destructive reach for more of everything - more crop land, more rivers, more fuel supply, more minerals, more fish, etc. and employ whatever means necessary, from financial to military, to maintain their position of privileged consumption (Noam Chomsky at Truth-Out).
+Yet, we somehow have to figure out how to reduce emissions by at least 50% by 2020, as pointed out in a new study published February 20 (2013) in Energy Policy

-Most forms of carbon taxes or "tax and dividend" schemes such as proposed by conservatives such as Dr. James Hansen, collect the tax at source and distribute supposedly 100% of the funds to the general population, which is a short-circuit, since what are consumers all about except for consumption, and the money stays within the same destructive empire - there is no eco-justice.
-This proposal for handing the funds collected back to the consumers is simply a method of "buying their vote" to get the general population to go along with this largely useless scheme, which amounts to too little, too late.
-The funds collected from any pricing scheme need to accrue to the UN Green Fund as our contribution to mitigation and adaptation in the developing countries.
+Most forms of carbon taxes or "tax and dividend" schemes such as proposed by conservatives such as Dr. James Hansen, collect the tax at source and distribute supposedly 100% of the funds to the general population, a clever political trick to con the public into accepting carbon taxation.
+The tax-and-dividend scheme is also a short-circuit, since what are consumers all about except for consumption, and the money stays within the same destructive empire - there is no eco-justice.
+Any funds collected need to accrue to the UN Green Fund as our contribution to mitigation and adaptation in the developing countries.
 The Trudeau carbon tax scheme which is supposedly "revenue neutral" (by reducing other taxes) is not a "climate action plan" because there are no firm caps on either emissions or consumption, just wishful thinking that the financial burden of the tax will reduce burning of fossil fuels.
-Talking about being "revenue neutral" while continuing subsides for the fossil fuel industry severely deceitful.
+Talking about being "revenue neutral" while continuing subsides for the fossil fuel industry is severely deceitful.

 Other schemes such as cap-and-trade merely establish complex market schemes which end up handing a handsome income to Wall Street brokers, or like the cap-and-trade scheme in California, the indigenous peoples of México are being forced off their land to make way for the government to sell carbon offsets to California.